-How did dogs become our best friends?
-New evidence - BBC News
+New story for domestication of dogs

 How did dogs become our best friends?
 New evidence

-Dogs most likely evolved from wolves at a single location around 20,000 to 40,000 years ago, a study suggests.
+Dogs most probably evolved from wolves at a single location about 20,000 to 40,000 years ago, a study suggests.

 Previously, it had been thought that dogs were tamed from two populations of wolves living thousands of miles apart.